alasdairwilson/demregpy/examples/readme.txt

 Example Gallery
 ***************

-The gallery contains examples of how to use sunpy.
+The gallery contains examples of how to use demregpy.
 Each example is a short and self contained how-to guide for performing a specific task.